-is one of the smartest gals in the beauty biz (seriously, one article I did for her on hairdryers required research of quantum physics–never let anyone tell you beauty is for idiots) and also one of the most hilarious.
+is one of the smartest gals in the biz (seriously, one article I did for her on hairdryers required research of quantum physics–never let anyone tell you beauty is for idiots) and also one of the most hilarious.
 This Cosmopolitan

 and Women’s Health

 veteran also boasts a degree from Columbia’s Graduate School of Journalism, in addition to a somehow never-faded ravishing red mane.
-She frequently advises me on the ways of the world, so I though she could share a thing or two with all of you.
+She frequently advises me on the ways of the world, so I thought she could share a thing or two with all of you.
 Here, Liesa’s Five Rules

 1. Go to the bright side.

 Fashion in Manhattan is a sea of black.
 While I can’t argue with how easy and uncomplicated a monochrome wardrobe can be, I also find it boring and uninspiring to dress like I’m ready for a funeral.
 Maybe it’s my skim-milk complexion, but I just don’t look chic in the somber shade like so many of my colleagues do.
 So my closet is full of jewel tones and patterns that feel happy to me.
 Wearing deep purple, emerald green or electric blue is my Prozac and possibly Ritalin – I feel calmer, more composed and generally more cheerful in color.
 Color is memorable, can be unexpected and a bit risky; it tells people who you are and projects personality – essential qualities for anyone looking to stand out from the wall-to-wall black outfits in a room.